- Key Facts

 - Accessibility: People who have pre-existing conditions should be able to get health insurance and not be shut out of the market.
 Real reform would ensure that everyone can get coverage and that no one will be denied insurance as long as they have maintained their coverage.

-While opponents of Obamacare have not reached a consensus on a replacement plan, several policy prescriptions have attracted widespread support from free-market advocates:
+While opponents of Obamacare have not reached a consensus on a replacement plan, several policy prescriptions have attracted widespread support from market-oriented advocates:

-- The ability to buy health insurance across state lines to create more choice in policies;
+- The ability to buy health insurance across state lines to create more market competition and choice in policies;

 - Secure renewal of health insurance that is guaranteed so people who have health insurance can keep it and not see premiums soar if they get sick;

-- High-risk pools run by the states and supported by federal dollars that create a strong safety net for those difficult to insure;
+- Encourage states to set up High-risk pools, supported by federal dollars, that create a strong safety net for those difficult to insure (e.g. those with pre-existing conditions);

 - Cost transparency so people can know the price of their insurance and medical services;